parallelwindfarms/parareal/paper/paper.md

 for this is that each integration step fundamentally depends on the previous one, making it an inherently serial process.
-But as we'll see in section [2.1](#subsec:parareal){reference-type="ref" reference="subsec:parareal"}, the Parareal algorithm provides a solver that allows parallelization in the time domain.
-Under certain circumstances, the Parareal algorithm leads to a computational advantage.
+But as we'll see in section [2.1](#subsec:parareal){reference-type="ref" reference="subsec:parareal"}, the Parareal algorithm [@Lions2001] provides a solver that allows parallelization in the time domain.
+The Parareal algorithm is known to lead to a computational advantage under certain circumstances [@AUBANEL2011172].

 ## Our contribution